aspose-diagram/Aspose.Diagram-Documentation/java/overview/_index.md

 Internet Service Providers hosting multiple applications from different companies mostly enforce Medium Trust security level:

 - OleDbPermission is not available.
-This means you cannot use the ADO.NET managed OLE DB data provider to access databases.
+This means you cannot use the Jdbc managed OLE DB data provider to access databases.
 - EventLogPermission is not available.
 This means you cannot access the Windows event log.
 - ReflectionPermission is not available.
 This means you cannot use reflection.
 - RegistryPermission is not available.
 This means you cannot access the registry.